tsolomko/BitByteData/2-0-Plans.md

 func int(fromBits count: Int, signed: SignedNumberRepresentation = .none) -> Int
 ```

-`SignedNumerRepresenation` is a new enum which allows to choose an encoding scheme for a signed integer (see the
+`SignedNumberRepresenation` is a new enum which will allow to choose an encoding scheme for a signed integer (see the
 [wikipedia article](https://en.wikipedia.org/wiki/Signed_number_representations)).
-The default value for `signed`
+The default value for `signed` argument
-argument is supposed to preserve current behavior with slight modification: it will write and read an integer disregarding
+is supposed to preserve current behavior with a slight modification: it will write and read an integer disregarding
 its sign.
 This will be the same as the current behavior for positive integers.
 (Un)fortunately, it will be different for
-negative integers but in a good way, because its current behavior is more or less undefined.
+negative integers but in a good way, because the current behavior is more or less undefined.
 It depends on the values
-of the arguments (e.g. `number` and `bitsCount`), on the platform-specific bit width of `Int` type, and, possibly,
+of the arguments (e.g. `number` and `bitsCount`), on the platform-specific bit width of the `Int` type, and possibly
 something else.

 Proposed cases for the new `SignedNumberRepresentation` enum: